christrees/blog/farm/llc.md

     - Accountant manager approval
 - LLC meets to elect Farm Manager (Kenton)
 - LLC applies to obtain farm loan to tile and pay operational cost for current and planting pre-purchase (est 100K - 250K)
-- Contribution value (est 750K) and Loan (est 100-250K) brings net assets of LLC to 1M / 1000 share voting 1000 share investment
+- Contribution value (est 750K) 750 shares
   - Carla  250 shares
   - Chris  250 shares
   - Carol  250 shares
 - Investment shares are structured to allow transfer ownsership and operations to minimizing tax issues.
-- The intention is to have hire Klopfenstien LLC for operation responsiblities.
+- The intention is to have hire Klopfenstien Ag LLC for custom farming managed by Farm Manager (Kenton).

 ### Buy Sell Agreement
 - All partners have first right of refusal to any and all external buy or sell agreements.